 I then got shuffled to the lobby again and had to wait for the “recruiter”.
 She ran out and started telling me that the next interviewer was sick.
 I stopped her and said, “I appreciate the opportunity, but after being here for a little bit, I would never work for this company.
 I just came from a company with no clear vision and I refuse to subject myself to that ever again.
 I then blitzed out of there and needed to write about my experience to maybe knock some common sense into the organization or someone who is making a mistake by thinking of working there.

 As many retailers “blame” Amazon and Walmart for their demise, I have to disagree.
-You need a vision to have culture and this company, unfortunately, lacks both.
+You need the vision to have culture and this company, unfortunately, lacks both.
 They have no horizontal or vertical communication, no vibrancy, and no touch with reality, especially virtual reality.
 It is not 1975 anymore, people’s mindsets and behaviors are different now.

 They see me and I wanted to call out some further research.